qwage/cvport/Ali/README.txt

         workon openvino
         source ~/openvino/bin/setupvars.sh

 III.
-Third, navigate your YOLO file which you downloaded from GitHub, and run this command to start YOLO
+Third, navigate to your YOLO file which you downloaded from GitHub, and run this command to start YOLO

 	      python detect_realtime_tinyyolo_ncs.py --conf config/config.json